acss-io/atomizer/packages/webpack-atomizer-loader/README.md

 ### Including the generated CSS with a CSS import

-Similar to the previous option but instead of including it in `index.js` it can be done to a `index.css` file:
+Similar to the previous option, but instead of including it in `index.js` it can be done to a `index.css` file:

 ```css
 /* index.css */